leni-kirilov/MoneyTimer/README.md

 ### HOW TO USE

 > mvn exec:java

-> or
+or

 > java -jar moneytimer-1.0.2-jar-with-dependencies.jar

-> after you've build the jar using
+after you've build the jar using `mvn package`

+### HOW TO BUILD EXE

+#### Requirements (windows):

+(requires WiX v3 - follow these instructions - https://stackoverflow.com/a/77459463/342003)

+1. Run `buildExe.bat`
+2. It will create an OS binary using the built jar with the embedded dependencies
+3. For Windows MoneyTimer.exe

+#### Requirements (Linux/OSx):

+TODO

 ### HOW TO CONTRIBUTE